Tskading/Pop-Quiz/README.md

-# Pop-Quiz
+# Pop-Quiz-Hotshot
-Quick, multiple choice quiz dynamically generated with JavaScript.
+A timed javascript multiple choice quiz that can locally store your highscore.